MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-get-data.md

 :::image type="content" source="media/service-get-data/all-data.png" alt-text="Screenshot that shows the list of existing data.":::

-On the **Apps** tab, you can discover apps published by other people in your organization.
-Select **Get apps** to choose apps from online services that you use:
+You can select **Apps** on the navigation pane to discover apps published by other people in your organization.
+At the top right of that tab, select **Get apps** to choose apps from online services that you use:

 :::image type="content" source="media/service-get-data/power-bi-apps.png" alt-text="Screenshot that shows the Apps tab.":::